 Notice that the disadvantages of social media seem to outweigh its advantages.
 Smart parents know when social media deters their child’s growth and development.

-Find a sound strategy to avoid the perils of social media while tapping its amazing resources for your child’s greatest benefit.
+Find a sound strategy to avoid the perils of social media while tapping its amazing resources and also try to know more about how social media affects child development and growth.

 Written by Guest Blogger: Ericka Scmidt